synechron-finlabs/quorum-maker/README.md

 Synechron's Quorum Maker is a tool that allows users to pre-configure the nodes that are needed to build a Quorum network.
 Quorum supports multiple consensus algorithm and different roles for node.
 Manually editing  configuration files and creating nodes can be a tedious and error-prone process.
 Quorum Maker can create several nodes of various configurations dynamically with no or limited user input.
 This provides a wizard-like interface with a series of questions to guide the user when creating nodes.
 Quorum Maker can create nodes to run with docker-compose for easy use in development environments or nodes to be distributed on separate Linux boxes or cloud instances for a production environment.
 It also provides Vagrant scripts to spin up Ubuntu instances on Windows/Mac.

-Synechorn's Quorum Maker has a two-step user process;
+Synechron's Quorum Maker has a two-step user process;

  - Creating the node configurations
  - Setting up nodes on different machines or containers